solusipse/fiche/README.md

              [-l log file] [-b banlist] [-w whitelist]
 ```

 These are command line arguments.
 You don't have to provide any of them to run the application.
 Default settings will be used in such case.
+See section below for more info.

-### Examples
+### Settings

 -------------------------------------------------------------------------------